Best Ice Cream in Chicago

 Scooter’s Frozen Custard

 Chicago’s oldest frozen custard shop is a locally-owned place that Mardi and Denny Moore opened in 2003.
 All they wanted was a frozen custard place with great hot dogs, and that’s exactly what they’ve managed to make it – a local favorite.
+Frozen custard is their passion and they make their product from scratch daily.
+You can find Vanilla and Chocolate custard every day plus one of their special flavors of the day.

 Some of their sumptuous flavors include Black Raspberry Truffle, Mint Chocolate Chip and Guinness, Turtle Trax, Chocolate Cake Batter, and After Dinner Mint.
 Don’t forget to add some delectable toppings to your scoop.
+They also have mouthwatering concretes, sundaes, shakes, floats, malts, Italian ice, frozen custard pies, and cookie custard sandwiches.

 You’ll be offered a free pup cone if you get your furry friend along.